track507/chatbot/README.md

       ```

 ### 4. Manual Configuration (Optional)
-   These files are required. `options.json` is used to story and pull information to connect to the LLM, Ollama, Qdrant, Database, etc. It's also meant to keep persistence if the program crashes or if the database is ever updated.
+   These files are required. `options.json` is used to store and pull information to connect to the LLM, Ollama, Qdrant, Database, etc. It's also meant to keep persistence if the program crashes or if the database is ever updated.

    `db.properties` is used to story the properties for SchemaSpy.
 It cannot be ignored, but a generic one will be created for you if you do not wish to use SchemaSpy.